ericmjl/thesis/thesis.md

 ## The Importance of Studying Influenza Evolution & Ecology

-The influenza A virus has inflicted economic and social damage annually on the order of X billions of dollars (#factcheck, #cite).
+The influenza A virus has inflicted economic damage annually on the order of billions of dollars [@Molinari:2007en].
 Being a pathogen with zoonotic origins [^zoonotic], it is imperative to study its circulation, evolution and pathogenesis not only in humans, but also in animals (domestic and wild).
 One major problem of interest pertains to influenza's ability to shuffle its genome with other influenza viruses, and its implication in the ability of the virus to jump between host species.
 To address this, in this thesis I outline efforts with my colleagues to map out and identify these shuffled viruses at a global scale, and use this systematic, global identification to learn more about influenza, reticulate evolution, and ecology.

 [^zoonotic]: Being of zoonotic origin means that the virus' reservoir is in one or more animal hosts, but "spills over" into humans upon contact.
 As such, humans are the "spillover host".